selfup/sinio/README.md

 If you need a frontend, have another app serve the api/webpage from the same raspberry pi and have it proxy.

-This will ensure there will be no CORS issues.

 Because we must use **sudo** to run this GPIO Server, it is best to have it as extracted as possible (micro/pico service).

 ### Requirements